Damodar Dharmananda Kosambi: Mathematics

 In 1932, he joined the Deccan Education Society's Fergusson College in Pune, where he taught mathematics for 14 years.
 In 1935, his eldest daughter, Maya was born, while in 1939, the youngest, Meera.

-In 1944 he published a small article of 4 pages titled The Estimation of Map Distance from Recombination Values in Annals of Eugenics, in which he introduced what later came to be known as Kosambi map function.
+In 1944 he published a small article of 4 pages titled The Estimation of Map Distance from Recombination Values in Annals of Eugenics, in which he introduced what later came to be known as the Kosambi Map Function.
 According to his equation, genetic map distance (w) is related to recombination fraction (θ) in the following way: